Today I am talking about a new free product I am now using all the time when I quickly need a custom edited globe for one of my designs.

 You can view this symbol in editing mode as a regular Adobe Illustrator file, meaning you can edit objects on a certain layer, set layers invisible, create new layers and so on.

-Are you asking yourself why not make the edits to the PowerGlobe symbol directly?
-Don’t.
-You are going to get yourself into trouble at some time or another.
-Because dropping another map style symbol onto the PowerGlobe symbol, will erase the actual content of the PowerGlobe symbol entirely and does leading you to lose all edits made directly to the PowerGlobe symbol.
+Are you wondering why you shouldn’t edit the PowerGlobe symbol directly?
+Well, doing so can lead to trouble in the future.
+When you drop another map style symbol onto the PowerGlobe symbol, it will completely erase the original content of the PowerGlobe symbol, causing you to lose all the edits you made directly to it.

 There may be a time when you don’t have enough with the standard centering options the PowerGlobe provides.
 No problem, you can do this manually, but be aware that it is a bit tricky to get the rotation just right.